HaveF/mobx-react-native-template-remotedev/README.md

-# WIP
-try set "remotedev-server" in local

 # example for remotedev

 1. clone the repo
 2. cd to dir, and use yarn to install
 3. react-native upgrade, donot replace .babelrc
 4. rnpm link
+5. yarn run remotedev
-5. react-native run-ios
+6. react-native run-ios

 --------